AnelisiaShields/example-repo/README.md

 Project name: OOP Synthesis
-Description: Program that cals various functions depending on what the user selects
+Description: Program that calls various functions depending on what the user selects